Syracuse Madrid Faculty

 mkineen@syr.edu

-Professor Kineen has over 20 years of teaching experience at the university level in the U.S. and Spain.
+Dr. Kineen has over 20 years of teaching experience at the university level in the U.S. and Spain.
 The Hemingway course at Syracuse University Madrid is part of a larger research project on the connections between U.S. writers and Europe in the twentieth century.
-As part of this work, Prof. Kineen presented a paper at the International Hemingway Society’s 2012 Biennial Conference entitled “Out of Place?
+As part of this work, Dr. Kineen presented a paper at the International Hemingway Society’s 2012 Biennial Conference entitled “Out of Place?
 Hemingway’s Michigan Memories in Death in the Afternoon.

 Degrees